16 Perfect Baby Shower Gifts Not On Her Registry

 Innobaby Packin’ Smart System ~ This contraption perfectly carries a variety of snacks for car rides, picnics, errands or any other occasion when your little ones might get hungry.
 We have one and we’ve used it for picnics, stroller rides and car trips.

 Third Love Gift Card ~ Like it or not, a baby changes a lot about us, including the tatas.
 A new mom will likely want an updated bra fitting and some new bras after the baby is born (and done breastfeeding, if that’s in the cards).
-Third Love has a great app that offers fitting from home.
+Third Love has a great fit quiz that offers fitting from home.
 This makes it perfect for a mom who may have trouble finding time for bra shopping but can sneak a few minutes for it during the baby’s nap.
 They also offer half sizes, which is pretty cool.
-(Use this referral link for $15 off your first purchase.)

 Dry Shampoo ~ Finding time to shower is no easy task.
 Consider adding dry shampoo to the beauty routine to help extend fresh, styled hair an extra day or two.
 She might roll her eyes before that little bugger is born, but she’ll be thanking you later.
 If you’re not sure what brand to buy, check out the post I wrote about The Beginner’s Guide to Dry Shampoo.